-While it may sound politically incorrect, I would like to confess that I do not like my mother.
-Sometimes, I felt that she was more like a boss who wanted me to do what I disliked.
-I am not alone in my sentiments.
-I remember that in 2007, I joined a family with an autistic teenager for dinner in Macau.
-My hopes of a peaceful dinner were dashed when both mother and son started arguing with each other while the father watched helplessly.
-That reminded me very much of my unhappy childhood and of the many stories I have heard on the Internet.
+While it may sound politically incorrect, I confess that I did not like my mother who I felt often pressured me to do what I disliked.
+I was not alone in my sentiments.
+When I joined a family with an autistic teenager for dinner in Macau in 2007, my hopes of a peaceful dinner were dashed when both mother and son started arguing with each other while the father watched helplessly.
+That reminded me very much of my unhappy childhood and of the many stories I have read on the Internet.
 Why do many autistics hate their parents (and other people who care about them)?
 How do we do something about that?

 In 2004.
 I was staying over in a village in Malaysia.
 I have arrived earlier in the evening and felt very tired.
-However, my friend, CB, decided to unpack his belongings at 1:30am just as I snuggled on bed.
+However, my friend, CB, decided to unpack his belongings at 1:30 am just as I snuggled into bed.
 The loud noises that CB made kept me awake.
-After half an hour, I complained verbally to him and demanded that he do his packing the next morning.
-He told me that he saw no problem with the noise and continued.
-He continued to ignore me as I protested.
-An hour later, I was about to set up camp outside the house when he finally concluded his packing and went to sleep himself.
+After half an hour, I demanded that he stop packing right away and continue the next morning.
+After telling me that he saw no problem with the noise, he ignored my protests and continued packing.
+An hour later, I was about to set up camp outside when he finally finished and went to sleep without saying a word.

-The next morning, I had to fetch water from the river as the running water was not working.
 Other than CB, I was with two other female friends.
-We all agreed to fetch at least one bucket of water from the river.
-Just as we were about to set off, CB excused himself without any reason and sped away.
-Thinking that CB intended to let us do all the hard work, the three of us felt upset with him but we continued anyway.
+The next morning, we all agreed to fetch at least one bucket of water from the river as the running water was not working.
+Just as we were about to set off, CB abruptly excused himself and sped away.
+Thinking that CB intended to let us do all the hard work, the three of us felt upset with him.
 15 minutes after we returned from the river, CB came back to the house with two buckets of water.
-The three of us were pleasantly surprised.
-I asked him where he had been and he mumbled something unintelligible.
-He left the water in the toilet and disappeared again.
+Surprised, I asked him where he had been.
+He mumbled something unintelligible, left the water in the toilet and disappeared again.

-If I did not know about autism, and that (based on my observation) CB has Aspergers, I would have ended my friendship with him.
-From most people’s perspective including mine, CB is an unpleasant person who has no concern for other people’s welfare.
-From CB’s perspective, I am probably the problematic person who has peculiar problems with noise, and whom jumped prematurely to conclusions before giving him the chance to do what he has promised to do.
+If I did not know about autism and that (based on my observation) CB is autistic, I would have ended my friendship with him.
+From most people’s perspective including mine, CB is an unpleasant person who has no concern for others’ welfare.
+From CB’s perspective, I am probably the problematic person who has peculiar problems with noise and who jumped prematurely to conclusions before giving him the chance to do what he promised to do.

-During an informal sharing with some Chinese parents in Guangzhou in April 2009, everything fit together: CB did not, and could not know how my friends and I have accommodated ourselves for his sake.
+During an informal sharing with some Chinese parents in Guangzhou in April 2009, everything suddenly fit together: CB did not and could not know how my friends and I have accommodated ourselves for his sake.
 However, he could see all the demands we placed on him.
-Like me in 2003, CB would probably be complaining about how those illogical Earthlings are imposing social demands on him.
+Like me in 2003, CB would probably be complaining about how those illogical Earthlings were imposing social demands on him.

 I finally had the answer to the parents’ concerns.
-I explained that due to the social handicaps, the autistic child could not see the sacrifices that their parents have made.
-However, they could see very clearly all the “bad” things that the parents have done.
+I explained that the social and executive functioning disabilities cause the autistic child to be unable to see the sacrifices and “good” things that their parents have made.
+However, they could see very clearly all the “bad” things that the parents were doing to them.
 With that, I found words to describe my Social Accounting Model and its companion social skill strategy.

 The Social Accounting Model posits that during social interaction, we are constantly crediting and debiting “social tokens” from other people’s accounts through our actions and words.
 Here is a list of the common types of social token transactions: